-TOPIC EFFECTIVE DATE MEASUREMENT OF EFFECTIVENESS The policy statements in the Prevention Manual around stop work orders are amended on an interim bases applying to all inspections occuring on and after May 27, 2015 until the end of December 31, 2015.
-May 27, 2015 Changes to Policy D12-191-1 (Stop Work Orders) will provide additional guidance for using the new provisions set out in section 191.
-The new provisions: 1) expand the criteria and lower the threshold for issuing stop work orders, and 2) allow WorkSafeBC to stop work from starting at multiple locations for an employer.
+TOPIC EFFECTIVE DATE MEASUREMENT OF EFFECTIVENESS The policy statements in the Prevention Manual around stop work orders were amended on an interim basis applying to all inspections occurring on and after May 27, 2015 until the end of December 31, 2015, relating to amendments to the Workers Compensation Act.
+After stakeholder consultation, the interim policies were Changes to Policy D12-191-1 (Stop Work Orders) will provide additional guidance for using the new provisions set out in section 191.
+The new provisions: 1) expand the criteria and lower the threshold for issuing stop work orders, and 2) allow WorkSafeBC to stop work from starting at multiple locations for an employer. finalized on December 16, 2015 and made effective on January 1, 2016.
 Feedback from WorkSafeBC staff will demonstrate the effectiveness.